Objective To examine levels of support for comprehensive smoke-free policies in six large Chinese cities.

-Methods: Data from Wave 1 of the International Tobacco Control (ITC) China Survey (April-CAugust 2006) were analyzed.
-The ITC China Survey employed a multistage sampling design in Beijing, Shenyang, Shanghai, Changsha, Guangzhou, and Yinchuan (none of which have comprehensive smoke free policies in place).
-Face to face interviews were conducted with a total of 4,815 smokers and 1,270 non-smokers.
-Multivariate logistic regression models were used to identify factors associated with support for comprehensive smoke free policies.
+Methods Data from Wave 1 of the International Tobacco Control (ITC) China Survey (April–August 2006) were analysed.
+The ITC China Survey employed a multistage sampling design in Beijing, Shenyang, Shanghai, Changsha, Guangzhou and Yinchuan (none of which has comprehensive smoke-free policies in place).
+Face-to-face interviews were conducted with 4815 smokers and 1270 non-smokers.
+Multivariate logistic regression models were used to identify factors associated with support for comprehensive smoke-free policies.

-Results: About 1 in 2 Chinese urban smokers and 4 in 5 non-smokers believed that secondhand smoke (SHS) causes lung cancer.
-The majority of respondents supported comprehensive smokefree policies in hospitals, schools, and public transport vehicles while support for smokefree workplaces, restaurants and bars was lower.
+Results About one in two Chinese urban smokers and four in five non-smokers believed that secondhand smoke (SHS) causes lung cancer.
+The majority of respondents supported comprehensive smoke-free policies in hospitals, schools and public transport vehicles while support for smoke-free workplaces, restaurants and bars was lower.
 Levels of support were generally comparable between smokers and non-smokers.
-Support for comprehensive smokefree policies was positively associated with knowledge about the harm of SHS.
-Respondents who worked in a smokefree worksite or who frequented smokefree indoor entertainment places were more likely to support comprehensive smoking restriction in bars and restaurants.
+Support for comprehensive smoke-free policies was positively associated with knowledge about the harm of SHS.
+Respondents who worked in a smoke-free worksite or who frequented smoke-free indoor entertainment places were more likely to support comprehensive smoking restriction in bars and restaurants.